tzsk/sms/README.md

 List of supported gateways:
 - [Textlocal](http://textlocal.in)
-- Others area under way.
+- Others are under way.

 Older version support (Laravel 5.1) is coming soon.